andesse/HUE-CLIP-API.Node-RED-Flows/README.md

 If you need help, pull a request or start a discussion, Thanks!

-Version 4.0 Update: (files have a V2 prefix)
+Version 4.0 Update: (file has a V2 prefix)
 ---
 User FredBlo supported this repository with a new approach to setup this flow concept.
 Credits to him for this release, thanks!